 When a a joint compound cures, we apply a layer of IB water-based adhesive and lay down the IB Deck Shield membrane, which was previously aligned to be wrinkle free and to have exactly a 2″ overlap with the previous sheet of membrane.
 Once adhesive is applied and membrane is laid down, it is mechanically fastened at all roof to wall connections, but never in field.

-After a few minutes, when adhesive cures, all seams are welded and it’s time to install roof to wall flashing as well as all pre-fabbed inside / outside corners, as well as flash all post penetrations.
+After a few minutes, when adhesive cures, all seams are welded and it’s time to install roof to wall flashing, as well as all pre-fabbed inside / outside corners, and all post penetrations.
 IB Roof manufactures special post flashings, which can either be pre-welded or split, and it is the choice of a contractor which one to use.

-We prefer to use split post flashings – although the split post flashing requires more welding, it is actually easier to install split flashing rather then a welded flashing, because when we order them, we specify the post size – usually 3 5/8″ x 3 5/8″ (a standard 4×4′ railing post), and a welded flashing sits pretty tight around the post so it is rather difficult to pull it all the way down.
+We prefer to use split post flashings – although the split post flashing requires more welding, it is actually easier to install than a welded flashing, because when we order them, we specify the post size – usually 3 5/8″ x 3 5/8″ (a standard 4×4′ railing post).
+By contrast, a welded flashing sits pretty tight around the post, so it is rather difficult to pull it all the way down.

 Once all DensDeck is installed, all DeckShield is glued down, seams welded and all flashings are installed, the roof is complete, and now you have a durable, completely water-tight roof deck, where you can spend nice summer days, invite your friends over for BBQ, and not worry about roof leaks any more.
 IB DeckShield is VERY durable, and very resistant to puncture damage.
 Because it is glued to the DensDeck substrate, the surface under it is very hard and most sharp objects that fall on this roof will bounce off leaving very little or no damage – we accidentally dropped sharp tin snips; they just bounced off and did not cause any damage.